Antibiotics may have a new teammate in the fight against drug-resistant infections.

 Quantum dots, previously investigated as a tool to trace drug delivery throughout the body or to take snapshots of cells, are made of semiconductors — the same kind of material in such electronics as laptops and cell phones (SN: 7/11/15, p.
 22).
 The new quantum dots are tiny chunks of cadmium telluride just 3 nanometers across, or about as wide as a strand of DNA.

 When illuminated by a specific frequency of green light, the nanoparticles’ electrons can pop off and glom onto nearby oxygen molecules — which are dissolved in water throughout the body — to create a chemical called superoxide.
 When a bacterial cell absorbs this superoxide, it throws the microbe’s internal chemistry so off-balance that the pathogen can’t defend itself against antibiotics, explains study coauthor Anushree Chatterjee, a chemical engineer at the University of Colorado Boulder.

-Chatterjee and colleagues mixed various amounts of quantum dots into different concentrations of each of five antibiotics, and then added these concoctions to samples of five drug-resistant bacterial strains, such as Salmonella and methicillin-resistant Staphylococcus aureus, or MRSA.
-In more than 75 percent of 480 tests of different antibiotic combinations on different bacteria, the researchers found that lower doses of antibiotics were required to kill or curb the growth of bacteria when the medicine was combined with quantum dots.
+Chatterjee and colleagues mixed various amounts of quantum dots into different concentrations of each of five antibiotics, and then added these concoctions to samples of four drug-resistant bacterial strains, such as Salmonella.
+More than 75 percent of the 271 tested antibiotic and quantum dot combinations were better at killing or curbing the growth of bacteria than antibiotics would have been alone.